FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

 ### Other

 We can not predict all the ways in which these base cases may vary.
-In that case you will need to study the [ZeroTouch Installer](Installation/mechanism/Ansible/ZeroTouchInstall.md).
+In that case you will need to read the [ZeroTouch Installer](Installation/mechanism/Ansible/ZeroTouchInstall.md).

 ## Community
 This project is currently in the *Early Production Stage*.